10 states sue Biden administration over COVID vaccine rule - Local News 8

 10 states sue Biden administration over COVID vaccine rule

 COLUMBIA, Mo.
 (AP) — Ten states are suing to block President Joe Biden’s COVID-19 vaccine mandate for federal contractors.
 Attorneys general filed the lawsuit in a Missouri federal district court Friday.
-The states that are suing are Alaska, Arkansas, Iowa, Missouri, Montana, Nebraska, New Hampshire, North Dakota, South Dakota, and Wyoming.
+The states that are suing are Alaska, Arkansas, Iowa, Missouri, Montana, Nebraska, New Hampshire, North Dakota, South Dakota and Wyoming.
 Florida filed a separate lawsuit Thursday.
 The latest lawsuit argues that the Biden administration overstepped its authority in requiring federal contractors to make their employees get the coronavirus vaccine.
-The states are asking a federal judge to block the Biden administration from enforcing the mandate.
+Another group of states led by Georgia on Friday announced plans for a similar lawsuit, which hasn’t been filed yet.